 - What to do: If your kid is creating or using a private chat room with friends to safeguard against strangers, that's OK, but they should tell you before they join a private chat so you can check it out first.
 In general, kids should be very cautious about joining chat rooms and be on the alert for predatory behavior.

 "Temporary" pictures and videos.
-Some examples: Snapchat, Instagram, Facebook Messenger, Confide
+Some examples: Confide, Instagram, Facebook Messenger, Telegram Messenger

 Nothing shared between devices is truly temporary, even when an app builds its whole marketing around it.
 Compromising pictures and texts get kids in real trouble because they believe what they're sending is private and will disappear.